Associated Press HS Basketball Polls - WHIZ News

-The first 2021-22 Ohio high school boy’s and girl’s basketball polls will be released on Monday, January 3, then every Monday during the season.
+The first 2021-22 Ohio high school boy’s basketball poll will be released on Monday January 3.
+The girl’s basketball polls will be released on TUESDAY, January 4, throughout the season.

 Voting can take place anytime from Thursday night until 3 p.m.
-Eastern time Mondays, with poll release after sending a first draft to look over prior to publishing.
+Eastern time Mondays for boy’s and Tuesday’s for girl’s , with poll release after sending a first draft to look over prior to publishing.

 All AP member newspapers in Ohio are urged to cast ballots to ensure the poll is as representative as possible.